Instability and breaking of internal waves in a horizontal shear layer: Problem setup and ray-tracing theory

 As noted above, when $k_x=0$ it is clear from \eqref{eq:wkbwavenumbers} that the local wave state is unaffected by the shear flow.
 Thus in this case energy growth occurs purely through wave advection of mean flow momentum.
 As long as perturbations remain independent of $x$, the total streamwise momentum $U(y)+u(y,z,t)$ behaves simply as a passive scalar in the system.
 This behaviour is often referred to as the `lift-up' mechanism for shear flow perturbations dating back to the works of \citet{landahl1980note, ellingsen1975stability, moffat1967interaction} and leads to the generation of $y$-vorticity and hence vertical shear via vortex tilting \citep{butler1992three}.
 Note that $\Omega^2 = k_y^2/|\mathbf{k}|^2$ in this case so that

-Hence the ratio of perturbation energy to wave energy is $1+ Fr_h^2 k_z^2/k_y^2 $, where $Fr_h=\partial U/\partial y = (\partial U^*/\partial y^*)/N^*$ is the local horizontal Froude number associated with the background shear flow.
+Hence the ratio of the bracketed terms in equation \eqref{eq:waveenergy2} is $1+ Fr_h^2 k_z^2/k_y^2 $, where $Fr_h=\partial U/\partial y = (\partial U^*/\partial y^*)/N^*$ is the local horizontal Froude number associated with the background shear flow.
 Though the analysis here is strictly local, it is worth pointing out that this is an equivalent scaling to that derived for the optimal maximum \textit{total} energy growth for $x$-independent perturbations in an unbounded uniform horizontal shear flow by \citet{bakas2009gravitya}.
 The greatest perturbation energies result from waves with large horizontal to vertical aspect ratio $k_z/k_y$ in a flow with large $Fr_h$.

 More generally, the ratio of the two components of the wave energy density in equation \eqref{eq:waveenergy} forms a dimensionless parameter $F$ defined by

 describing the instantaneous proportion of excess kinetic energy due to wave advection of momentum.
 Note that $F$ varies along rays due to changes in $k_y$ and $\partial U/\partial y$.
 The evolution may be readily calculated by solving the ray tracing equations \eqref{eq:wkbwavenumbers} numerically. \citet{badulin1985trapping} demonstrate that the wave steepness $s$ increases due to energy extraction from the shear near trapping levels.
 As suggested by \citet{bakas2009gravitya}, when $k_x<0$ (so that $k_y$ is increasing) and $F$ is small so that wave advection of momentum is relatively unimportant, corresponding amplitude growth may lead to the formation of regions of unstable buoyancy gradients and hence the potential for convective instability.
 As $F$ increases, the importance of wave advection of momentum increases, which leads to a potentially significant increase in the vertical shear.
 This can be seen in our analysis by using the local wave polarisation relations \eqref{eq:wave} to compute that $|\partial u/\partial z|^2 +|\partial v/\partial z|^2 = k_z^2/|\mathbf{k}|^2 +F^2$.